-The Chicago Herald has discovered that every crowned head of Europe, with the exception of that of Turkey, is descended from one or two sisters, the daughters of Duke Ludwig Rudolf of Brunswick-Wolfenbuttel, who lived bout one hundred and fifty years have an idea that the United is a great place, with its 60.
-000 people, observes the Detroit F Press, but there are 800,000, Opeople in Asia, and more than 2600,000 in Africa The scientific esate is that there are 1,450,000, 00 cople on the earth, of whom not mothan 500,000,000 wear clothing froneck to sole.
+The Chicago Herald has discovered that every crowned head of Europe, with the exception of that of Turkey, is descended from one or two sisters, the daughters of Duke Ludwig Rudolf of Brunswick-Wolfenbuttel, who lived bout one hundred and fifty years have an idea that the United is a great place, with its 60, 0 people, observes the Detroit Press, but there are 800,000, cople in Asia, and more than 203 0,000 in Africa.
+The scientific est te is that there are 1,450,000, ople on the earth, of whom not mo i han 500,000,000 wear clothing neck to sole. fro.

-Go of Boston's pleasantest small charties is the furnishing of street car tickts in summer to poor invalids for ride in the suburbs of that city, but it is now asserted by the conductors that very many of these tickets are misused, being tendered to them by persons who not only are not ill, but are, from their dress and appearance, muchnly able to pay their own
+of Boston's pleasantest small charties is the furnishing of street car tickets in summer to poor invalids for rides in the suburbs of that city, but it is now asserted by the conductors that very many of these tickets are misused, being tendered to them by persons who not only are not ill, but are, from their dress and appearance, fares.